Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Chemotherapy

-Although second-line chemotherapy has been shown to produce tumor regression, responses are usually short lived; the median survival is rarely more than 12 months and usually less than 6 months after second-line therapy.[
+Although second-line chemotherapy has produced tumor regression, responses are usually short lived.
+The median survival is rarely more than 12 months and usually less than 6 months after second-line therapy.[

 As in other chemosensitive tumors (e.g., Hodgkin lymphoma and ovarian epithelial cancer), two main categories of patients receiving second-line chemotherapy have been described: sensitive and resistant.
 Sensitive patients have a first-line response that lasted more than 90 days after treatment was completed.
 These patients have the greatest benefit from second-line chemotherapy.
 Patients with sensitive disease respond to the same initial regimen in approximately 50% of cases; however, cumulative toxic effects may ensue.[